Jahia/.github/profile/README.md

 ## Jahia Academy: our documentation site

 Most of our documentation, including developer documentation, may be found on the [Jahia Academy](https://academy.jahia.com).
-We highlight some of the available sections here.

 <details>